-- 3.8.14 Replace the bumper components and mark both outermost ends of the bumper beam/lower rails/cross beam structures. - 3.8.15 Transfer the averaged height of the beam calculated at each 100mm interval on the bumper beam onto the external bumper face.
-Where there is a gap, e.g. in a grille, approximate the outer contour of the vehicle using tape to cover any gaps. - 3.8.16 The internal bumper reference line is then constructed using the heights marked on the bumper face in 3.8.15 up to a maximum height above ground reference level of 520mm.
+- 3.8.14 Replace the bumper components and mark both outermost ends of the bumper beam/lower rails/cross beam structures. - 3.8.15 Transfer the averaged height of the beam calculated at each 100mm interval on the bumper beam onto the external bumper face. - 3.8.16 The internal bumper reference line is then constructed using the heights marked on the bumper face in 3.8.15 up to a maximum height above ground reference level of 520mm.
 Where there are locations above 520mm, the internal reference line will be limited to no more than 520mm above ground reference level for those locations.